-If you’ve been doing a lot of RV trips, you know who we’re talking about.
-Wherever your RV happens to go this summer, it’s likely you’ll have some mice trying to squat in your luxurious pad.
+If you’ve been taking a lot of RV trips, you know who we’re talking about.
+Wherever your RV or camper happens to go this summer, it’s likely you’ll have some mice trying to squat in your luxurious pad.

 Feel free to evict those suckers, or keep them out from the get-go with these tried and true tips.